ShamylZakariya/StickyHeaders/NOTES.md

 #StickyHeaderLayoutManager

 #BUGS
-	- header is marked sticky for section 0 when scrolled to top of screen
 	- trouble when no footer is assigned
+	- headers aren't animated when recycler view runs addition/removal animations

 TESTING: